 - Deshedding, again with the right tool.

-Popular here is the Long Hair deShedding Tool for Dogs, Large.
+Popular here is the Long Hair deShedding Tool for Dogs (affiliate link).

-A real plus with this deShedding tool is the fact that it comes with a button back of its head that allows you to remove hair from the tool itself so that it can be properly cleaned.
+A real plus with these deShedding tools is the fact that many of them come with a button that allows you to remove hair from the tool itself so that it can be properly cleaned.

 German Shepherd Teeth